 THURSDAY, JULY 7, 2016

-Have you ever looked at your home or renters insurance and wondered what it meant when the deductible said 1%?
+Have you ever looked at your Ohio home or renters insurance and wondered what it meant when the deductible said 1%?
 Well we’re here to tell you!

 Many insurance policies use a flat dollar deductible, like $500 or $1,000.
 Your auto insurance does.
-Many homeowners insurance policies do too.
+Many Ohio homeowners insurance policies do too.
 But a trend is starting, where instead of a flat dollar amount, a percentage is used instead.
 Earthquake coverage added to a homeowners insurance policy has long used a percentage deductible, typically 2 or 5 percent.
 The percentage is based on the total amount of coverage on your home.
-Or if you have a renters insurance policy, it's based on the total amount of contents you have (Coverage C).
+Or if you have an Ohio renters insurance policy, it's based on the total amount of contents you have (Coverage C).

 What the Percentage (%) Deductible Means to You